-Sur la fonction $\zeta(s)$ de Riemann et le nombre des nombres premiers inférieurs a une limite donnée, C. de la Vallée Poussin (1899)
+Sur la fonction $\zeta(s)$ de Riemann et le nombre des nombres premiers inférieurs a une limite donnée

 Charles de la Vallée Poussin was born in 1866 in Belgium.
 Though he came from a family of diverse intellectual background, he was originally interested in becoming a Jesuit priest.
 He attended the Jesuit College at Mons, but eventually found the experience unappealing.
 He changed the course of his studies and obtained a diploma in engineering.
-While at the University of Louvain, de la Vallée Poussin became inspired to study mathematics under Louis-Philippe Gilbert.
-In 1891 he was appointed Gilbert's assistant.
-Following Gilbert's death one vear later, de la Vallée Poussin was elected to his chair at Louvain.
+While at the University of Leuven, de la Vallée Poussin became inspired to study mathematics under Louis-Philippe Gilbert.
+In 1891, he was appointed Gilbert's assistant.
+Following Gilbert's death one year later, de la Vallée Poussin was elected to his chair at Louvain.
 De la Vallée Poussin's early work focused on analysis; however, his most famous result was in the theory of prime numbers.
-In 1896 he proved the long-standing Prime Number Theorem independently of Jacques Hadamard.
+In 1896, he proved the long-standing prime number theorem independently of Jacques Hadamard.
 His only other works in number theory are two papers on the Riemann zeta function, published in 1916.
 His major work was his Cours d'Analyse.
-Written in two volumes it provides a comprehensive introduction to analysis both for the beginner and the specialist.
-De la Vallée Poussin was elected to academies in Belgium, Spain, Italy, America and France.
-In 1928 the King of Belgium conferred on de la Vallée Poussin the title of Baron.
-He died in Louvain, Belgium, in 1962.
-[107]
+Written in two volumes, it provides a comprehensive introduction to analysis, both for the beginner and the specialist.
+De la Vallée Poussin was elected to academies in Belgium, Spain, Italy, America, and France.
+In 1928, the King of Belgium conferred on de la Vallée Poussin the title of Baron.
+He died in Louvain, Belgium, in 1962 [115].

-This paper details de la Vallée Poussin's historic proof of the Prime Number Theorem.
-The author proves that $\pi(x) \sim \text{Li}(x)$ by considering the zeros of $\zeta(\sigma + it)$.
-The paper contains a proof of the fact that $\zeta(\sigma + it) = 0$ implies $\sigma \neq 1$.
-From this fact, sometimes referred to as the Hadamard-Vallée Poussin Theorem, the desired result is deduced.
-The basics of de la Vallée Poussin's approach are explained in English in Chapter 3 of [147].
+This paper details de la Vallée Poussin's historic proof of the prime number theorem.
+The author proves that $\pi(x) \sim \text{Li}(x)$ by considering the zeros of $\zeta(\sigma + it)$ .
+This paper contains a proof of the fact that $\zeta(\sigma + it) = 0$ implies $\sigma \neq 1$ .
+From this fact, sometimes referred to as the Hadamard-de la Vallée Poussin Theorem, the desired result is deduced.
+The basics of de la Vallée Poussin's approach are explained in English in Chapter 3 of [155].
+236 12 The Experts Speak for Themselves